 \section{Abstract}

 Imitation learning advances robot capabilities by enabling the acquisition of diverse behaviors from human demonstrations.
 However, large-scale datasets used for policy training often introduce substantial variability in quality, which can negatively impact performance.
 As a result, automatically curating datasets by filtering low-quality samples to improve quality becomes essential.
 Existing robotic curation approaches rely on costly manual annotations and perform curation at a coarse granularity, such as the dataset or trajectory level, failing to account for the quality of individual state-action pairs.
-To address this, we introduce \methodname{}, a self-supervised data curation framework that filters out low-quality state-action pairs to improve the performance of imitation learning policies. \methodname{} targets two complementary sources of low-quality data: \textit{suboptimal} data, which hinders learning with undesirable actions, and \textit{redundant} data, which dilutes training with repetitive patterns. \methodname{} leverages a self-supervised task progress predictor for suboptimal data to remove samples lacking task progression, and a deduplication module operating on joint state-action representation for samples with redundant patterns.
-Empirically, we show that \methodname{} enables imitation learning policies to achieve higher performance with less data, yielding an average improvement of $15.4$\% across multiple benchmarks.
+To address this, we introduce \methodname{}, the first self-supervised transition-level curation framework that requires no annotations and scales to large-scale datasets to improve the performance of imitation learning policies and modern Vision-Language-Action (VLA) models. \methodname{} targets two complementary sources of low-quality data: \textit{suboptimal} data, which hinders learning with undesirable actions, and \textit{redundant} data, which dilutes training with repetitive patterns. \methodname{} leverages a self-supervised task progress predictor for suboptimal data to remove samples lacking task progression, and a deduplication module operating on joint state-action representation for samples with redundant patterns.
+Empirically, we show that \methodname{} enables imitation learning policies and modern VLA models to achieve higher performance with less data, yielding an average improvement of $15.4$\% across multiple benchmarks.
 More information is available at: \url{https://ut-austin-rpl.github.io/SCIZOR/}

 \keywords{Imitation Learning, Data Curation, Robot Foundation Models}